edwardmcham/RecipeBuddy-API/README.md

 ## Use Case Example
 A user named **Drashti** opens Recipe Buddy, enters “potatoes, spinach, and cheese” as available ingredients.
 The API instantly returns dishes like *Spinach Cheese Omelet* or *Aloo Palak*, which can be made immediately without extra shopping.
 This reduces food waste and simplifies decision-making in the kitchen.

-## Collaboration Notes
-This repository is maintained by **Drashti Bhatt (SME)** and shared with **Eddie McHam (TW)**.
-It provides base data and specifications to support API documentation in the **SmartCV** repo.
-Future collaboration will include:
-- Adding OpenAPI/Swagger specifications
-- Writing reference documentation and tutorials
-- Integrating visuals and code samples into Eddie’s SmartCV project

-## License
 This project is part of an academic documentation portfolio and may be used for educational purposes only.

-© 2025 Drashti Bhatt.
-All rights reserved.